Tank Toland: World Wrestling Entertainment (2003–2006)

 On the October 28 episode of SmackDown!, The Dicks appeared once again, helping MNM capture the WWE Tag Team Championship when they attacked Heidenreich before Paul Burchill was about to receive the Doomsday Device finisher.
 This began a brawl with all the teams as the Dicks began attacking Road Warrior Animal.
 This allowed MNM to hit the Snapshot on Heidenreich and win the titles.

 On the November 5 episode of Velocity, The Dicks made their in-ring debut in WWE defeating jobbers James Prentice and Kevin Antonio.
 On the November 25 episode of SmackDown!, The Dicks made their official SmackDown! debuts, defeating Heidenreich and Road Warrior Animal after blinding Road Warrior Animal with body oil.

 On February 22, 2006, however, The Dicks were released from their WWE contracts.
 Their last match in WWE was on SmackDown! which was broadcast on February 24, 2006, where The Dicks were defeated by The Boogeyman.
 Both men returned to Ohio Valley Wrestling, where Toland and Wicks began an angle together.

 In May 2006, while still wrestling for OVW, ROH and other promotions, Toland became the head instructor for OVW/WWE's developmental amateur class.
-He was responsible for training new students as well as WWE contracted wrestlers that were new to the wrestling business.
+He was responsible for training new students as well as WWE contracted wrestlers who were new to the wrestling business.

+Independent Circuit (2006–2009)

+After WWE and OVW, Toland worked in the independent circuit.
+In April 2007, he won the Xtreme 8 Tournament, defeating Brent Albright.

-Ring of Honor (2006–2008)
+Ring of Honor (2006–2009)

 In late 2006, Toland began wrestling for the Philadelphia based promotion Ring of Honor, being called "The All Natural Superior Athlete" Tank Toland.
 He made his debut at Suffocation on October 17, competing in a Four Corners Survival match against Roderick Strong, Chris Hero and Mark Briscoe.
 Toland wrestled several shows for ROH in 2006, his final being at The Chicago Spectacular: Night Two, before taking time off from the company due to a torn biceps that required surgery.

 At the Fifth Year Festival: Dayton on February 23, 2007, Toland returned to ROH after being hired by Larry Sweeney as the new personal trainer to his client, Chris Hero.
 In his return match, he defeated Mitch Franklin, a student from the ROH Wrestling School.
 He was a member of Sweeney's Sweet 'n' Sour Inc. faction.
 On June 27, 2008, he made his return to the faction, teaming with Shane Hagadorn.
+He retired from wrestling in 2009.

+Independent Circuit (2015–present)

+In 2015, Toland came out of retirement and returned to wrestling.
+He currently works for promotions in New Jersey.